 James Bay Coffee and Books

 Continue your walk along Government Street and stroll along the pier with a view of the British Columbia Legislature, where only the totem poles remind you that you’re not in Britain.
 Wait, are those horse carriages?
 They sure are.
 But don’t get distracted, turn right onto Belleville Street, then left onto Menzies Street, which will lead you to James Bay Coffee and Books at number 143.
-The store features an eclectic mix of used and new books and is mostly frequented by regulars from the surrounding James Bay neighborhood, which is composed of students and retirees.
-While the coffee is nothing special, the staff are very friendly and sometimes offer fun activities like tea leaf readings.
+The store features an eclectic mix of used and new books and is mostly frequented by students and retirees from the surrounding James Bay neighborhood.
+While the coffee is nothing special, the staff are very friendly and sometimes offer special activities like tea leaf readings.

 Book recommendation: Old Songs in a New Café, an essay collection by Robert James Waller

-You made it, congratulations!
+Congratulations, you made it!
 If your feet still carry you, walk over to the scenic Beacon Hill Park, have a victory picnic, and flip through all the books you bought.